firastounsi-ui/firastounsi-ui/README.md

 • Computer Science student interested in backend development and AI-powered applications
 • Experience with Java, Spring Boot, FastAPI, and REST APIs
-• Built and deployed AI-powered web applications
+• Built and deployed full-stack web applications with AI integration
 • Currently looking for a Werkstudent position in software development

 ## Tech Stack